Do current observations support transient acceleration of our universe?: Background: The Cosmographic Method

 which are known as the cosmographic parameters.
-They all are model indepedent and apart from the Hubble parameter, remaining kinematical quantities (equivalently, cosmographic parameters) are dimensionless.
+They all are model independent\footnote{We recall that they are called model independent under the minimal assumption of the FLRW universe. } and apart from the Hubble parameter, remaining kinematic quantities (equivalently, cosmographic parameters) are dimensionless.
 The newly introduced parameters, $j$, $s$ and $l$ are respectively known as jerk parameter, snap parameter and the lerk parameter.
-The jerk parameter is one of the important kinematical quantities because it characterizes the evolution of the deceleration parameter.
-The allowance of the higher derivatives of the scale factor in the kinematical quantities has two positive sides.
-Firstly, reflects the continuous progress of the observational cosmology and since they are model indepdent, hence they are indeed very important in the understaning of the expansion history of the universe.
-Additionally, the extension of the kinemtical quantities beyond $H$ and $q$ is motivated to obtain more precise information about the dynamical history of the universe which was characterized only by $(H, q)$.
+At this point let us clarify that in Ref. \cite{Sahni:2002fz}, the kinetic quantities $j,\; s$ were introduced in the name of statefinders but let us note that the parameter $s$ of eqn. (\ref{eq1_8}) was defined in a different way: $s = (j-1)/[3 (q- 1/2)]$.
+The jerk parameter is one of the important kinematic quantities because it characterizes the evolution of the deceleration parameter.
+The allowance of the higher derivatives of the scale factor in the kinematic quantities has two positive sides.
+Firstly, it reflects the continuous progress of the observational cosmology and since they are model independent, they are indeed very important in the understanding of the expansion history of the universe.
+Additionally, the extension of the kinematic quantities beyond $H$ and $q$ is motivated to obtain more precise information about the dynamical history of the universe which was characterized only by $(H, q)$.

 The deceleration parameter $q$ can be related to the Hubble parameter $H$ by the following equivalent relations:

 The time derivatives of the Hubble parameter can also be expressed in terms of the cosmographic parameters: